Bulgogi: Etymology

-In the Standard Korean Language Dictionary published by the National Institute of Korean Language, the word is listed as meat such as beef that is thinly sliced, marinated, and grilled over the fire.
-The word is also included in English-language dictionaries such as Merriam-Webster Dictionary and Oxford Dictionary of English.
-Merriam-Webster dated the word's appearance in the American English lexicon at 1961.
+In the Standard Korean Language Dictionary published by the National Institute of Korean Language, the word is listed as meat, such as beef that is thinly sliced, marinated, and grilled over a fire.
+The word is also included in English-language dictionaries such as the Merriam-Webster Dictionary and the Oxford Dictionary of English.
+Merriam-Webster dated the word's appearance in the American English lexicon in 1961.